BakedVeg/portfolio/_posts/2023-8-14-HEMsLastVisitorTools.md

 <div style="clear: both;">
     <h2>Vine Generation</h2>
-    <p>These were fun to play with.
-There were two separate HDAs for creating all the vines.
+    <p>There were two separate HDAs for creating all the vines.
 One had additional inputs for collision objects, and the other for scattering on the final mesh.
 A main curve was placed in Unreal, and this was wrapped with additional curves.
 All of those were run through a vellum solver using hair constraints.
 These were either pinned at the ends or allowed to completely fall onto the colliders.
 Both versions of this HDA had post-smoothing and curve radius controls, as well as a slot for any material instances, for which I used a light-colored bark from Quixel.</p>
 </div>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TagYh-tuoCM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>